Realign your goals to meet 2017's biggest challenges

 Short-Term Rehabilitation Cafés

 Expand your fresh and healthy meal options into short-term rehabilitation spaces as well.
-Additions like a salad prep station, panini grill and rapid cook oven allow you to prepare simple, goodness-filled meals and snacks for your short-stay residents.
+Additions like a salad prep station or a rapid cook oven can provide goodness-filled meals and snacks to your short-stay residents.

 3 ways to give your residents added privacy